ysyk2021/how-to-create-a-healthy-workplace-environment-that-fosters-employee-wellness-and-business-success/src/chapter-3-2.md

-# Strategies for Conducting Surveys, Analyzing Data, and Evaluating Risks

 In this chapter, we will explore effective strategies for conducting surveys, analyzing the collected data, and evaluating risks within your workplace environment.
 These practices are crucial in creating a healthy and productive workplace that fosters employee wellness and drives business success.